oscarmorenodev/oscarmoreno.github.com/content/en/blog/access-levels-swift/index.md

 +++
-title = "Qué significan los distintos niveles de acceso en Swift" description = "Los niveles de acceso definen desde dónde se puede acceder a tu código" summary = "Los niveles de acceso definen desde dónde se puede acceder a tu código" date = 2024-09-03T08:00:00+02:00 translationKey = "nivelesAcceso"
+title = "What the different access levels mean in Swift" description = "Access levels define where your code can be accessed" summary = "Access levels define where your code can be accessed" date = 2024-09-03T08:00:00+02:00 translationKey = "nivelesAcceso"
 +++